-Greenock’s McLean Museum and Art Gallery – and adjoining Watt Library – will be part of a renamed complex, The Watt Institution, when the buildings re-open in 2019.
+Greenock’s McLean Museum and Art Gallery – and adjoining Watt Library and Watt Hall – will be promoted under The Watt Institution banner when the buildings re-open in 2019.

-Inverclyde Council is making the change to mark the 200th anniversary of the death of James Watt, one of the town’s greatest sons.
+Inverclyde Council is promoting the use of the complex’s legal name to mark the 200th anniversary of the death of James Watt, one of the town’s greatest sons.

 Council sources say individual parts of the buildings will still retain their previous names.
 So the Museum will still be the McLean Museum, although part of the Watt Institution.

 Councillor Jim Clocherty, Convener of the Council’s Education & Communities Committee said: “From the start of the year, the countdown is on for the reopening of The Watt Institution, an important occasion for Inverclyde, in the bicentenary year of James Watt’s death.”

 Until the buildings re-open (expected to be in the summer of 2019), a selection of Watt related material from the Watt Library will be available from the Greenock Central Library.